 9. Hondurans are called Catrachos/Catrachas in Central America and within their own country.
 It is not a negative nickname.

 10. Honduras is home to several venomous snakes, including the Green Palm Pit Viper, the Coral Snake, and the Middle American Rattlesnake.

 11. The capital city of Honduras is called Tegucigalpa.

 12. Honduras is the only of the Central American countries that share borders with four of the seven countries of the region.

-13. The Comayagua cathedral is home for a unique treasure, the oldest clock in the continent.
+13. The Comayagua cathedral is home to a unique treasure, the oldest clock on the continent.